transferwise/pipelinewise/docs/concept/replication_methods.rst

 PipelineWise supports the following replication strategies to extract data from data sources.

-* :ref:`log_based`: It's replicating, updated records and also deleted records.
+* :ref:`log_based`: It's replicating newly inserted, updated and also deleted records.

 * :ref:`incremental`: The Tap saves it's progress via bookmarks.
 Only new or updated records are replicated during each sync.